GUDANIASHIV/Python-PROJECT/README.md

 # Python-PROJECT
-Data cleaning,manipulation and analysis using pandas ,matplotlib and seaborn libraries
+Diwali sales data cleaning,manipulation and analysis using pandas ,matplotlib and seaborn libraries